geosolutions-it/doc-geonode/index.rst

 This documentation was written by GeoSolutions.

-The layout for the reStructuredText based documentation is based on the work done by the `GeoServer <http://geoserver.org>`_ project and the `Sphinx <http://sphinx.pocoo.org/>`_ framework.
+The layout for the reStructuredText based documentation is based on the work done by the `GeoNode <http://geonode.org/>`_ project and the `Sphinx <http://sphinx.pocoo.org/>`_ framework.

 If you have questions, found a bug or have enhancements, please contact us through info@geosolutions.it